-The following section lists residual risks that might arise from the device.
+The following section lists residual risks which might arise from the device.

-To reduce health risks and prevent dangerous situations, observe the safety instructions listed here as well as the safety instructions in the other chapters of these operating instructions.
+To reduce health risks and prevent dangerous conditions, observe the safety instructions listed here as well as the safety instructions in the other chapters of these operating instructions.